supplycart/interview-case-study/README.md

 Most free servers that I know of that can actually run Laravel or PHP app does not comes with a free package for both MySQL DB server & PHP server (we used to be able to do this on Heroku before the Free tier was removed).

-So, by being able to actually build & run a Laravel application within a container, you can confidently deploy them to any free server regardless whether they have integration with DB server or since within the container itself, we can spin up a small instance of a DB server.
+Assuming the app is able to be built & run within the container itself, we can definitely be sure that it'll run properly in any environment that supports container apps.
+Also, by using docker compose, we can definitely spin up a very small container of DB server (in this project's case MySQL) for free.

 ---